hoaproject/Central/CONTRIBUTOR.md

 # List of constributors

-The symbol ➜ indicates that the contributor has an email address of the form firstname.lastname@hoa-project and its alias pseudo@hoa-project.net, with a cloak on IRC, etc.
+The symbol `➜` indicates that the contributor has an email address of the form `firstname.lastname@hoa-project` and its alias `pseudo@hoa-project.net`, with a cloak on IRC, etc.

   * ➜ Ivan Enderlin (hywan)